Inverter for home is useful for generating a high AC supply from storage batteries.

 Bronwyn Nortje, BD Live analyst.

 My advice is not to go less than 2kW with your inverter for home, and 3000W of PV panels.
 The more top notch batteries you purchase, the longer they will last.
-We have 12 x 200Ah batteries.
-I'd like to have more, but at around $500 apiece one does think twice before adding extra.
+We had 8 x 200Ah batteries.
+I would have liked to have had more, but at around $500 apiece one does think twice before adding extra.

 After the batteries the inverter for home is the next most expensive item; actually on a par with the PV panels on the roof.
 Make sure you include a knifeblade fuse to protect yourself.

-I'm currently doing a locum in Holland and it's interesting to note how many homes have added solar arrays since we were last here two years ago.
-Four kilowatts of panels seems to be the norm, the same as we have.
+I am currently doing a locum in Holland and it is interesting to note how many homes have added solar-arrays since we were last here two years ago.
+Four kilowatts of panels seems to be the norm, the same as we used to have.

-For example, if you have decided to add 1kW of west facing solar panels, as I have done, and you're quite sure you won't add more in this orientation, then there's no need for a 60A solar charge controller MPPT.
+For example, if you have decided to add 1kW of west facing solar panels, as I have done, and you are quite sure you will not add more in this orientation, then there is no need for a 60A solar charge controller MPPT.

 930W/ 48V = 19.4A.

-I added these west facing PVs to provide extra power in the late afternoon; they are less efficient than those oriented north (in the Southern Hemisphere), and I won't add more.
-They should incidentally be oriented more steeply than your latitude for the low in the horizon late afternoon sunshine; a mistake I made!
+I added these west facing PVs to provide extra power in the late afternoon; they are less efficient than those oriented north (in the Southern Hemisphere), and I will not add more.
+The steepness of the panels is another factor, but in retrospect I agree with the general principle of the industry; place them flat on your roof.

-Bernard Preston is a physics major, but he's no electrical engineer; he's a chiropractor at heart; this is hobby.
+Bernard Preston is a physics-major, but he is no electrical engineer.
+He is a DC at heart; this is hobby.
 Treat what you read here at inverter for home, if you will, with a pinch of salt.

 Going green is a huge step and my advice is to talk to as many people as possible.
-Inverter for home is part of the backyard permaculture philosophy; collecting and storing water and electricity for use in your home and garden.
+Inverter for home is part of the backyard-permaculture philosophy; harvesting and storing water and electricity for use in your home and garden.
 Working with the environment instead of destroying it is our motto.

 What I can assure you is that over 40 months we have used on average 63kwh per month, diminishing steadily as I have added more panels.
-I've just added another 915W of west facing PV panels and am looking to getting our utility consumption down to 30-40kwh per month.
-Check you own bill to see how much you could save, notwithstanding creating a better world for your children's children.
+I have just added another 915W of west facing solar panels and am looking to getting our utility consumption down to 30-40kWh per month.
+Check you own bill to see how much you could save, notwithstanding creating a better world for your grandchildren.

-An inverter for home is now absolutely fundamental in Bernard Preston's establishment; we wouldn't be without it.
-It means free electricity all day, directly from the sun to bake the bread, run the washing machine, roast the chicken and of course provide a steady clean source of electricity for electronica.
+An inverter for home is now absolutely fundamental in Bernard Preston's establishment; we would not be without it.
+It means free electricity all day, directly from the sun to bake the bread, run the washing-machine, roast the chicken and of course provide a steady clean source of power for computers and television.

-Notice of course the evacuated tubes and geyser in the foreground; that's where I'd start before thinking of an inverter for home.
-Most of every home's electricity use is in heating water.
+Notice of course the evacuated tubes and geyser in the foreground; that is where I would start before thinking of an inverter for home.
+Most of every house's electricity use is in heating water.